User Guide: OONI Probe Mobile App

 .

-If you change your mind and would like to remove any of the URLs you have added, you can do so by tapping on the red icon next to each URL.
+If you change your mind and would like to remove any of the URLs you have added, you can do so by tapping on the cross icon next to each URL.

 Step 6.
-Tap Run to test all of the websites you have added.
+Tap Test URLs to test all of the websites you have added.

 You will now see OONI Probe testing the websites of your choice!